dask/dask-ml/readme.md

-# Dask-opt
+# dask-learn

-Proof of concept for optimization algorithms with dask.
-Do not use.
+Proof of concept for machine learning algorithms with dask.
+Not ready for use.